 519 Ridge Road, Monmouth Junction, NJ 08852

-VonThun Farms has two locations in New Jersey, both of which offer apple and pumpkin picking during Spooky Season.
-In South Brunswick, you can pick apples and pumpkins daily, with produce priced a la carte.
-In Washington, NJ, apple and pumpkin picking is open Tuesday through Sunday; admission to pick is $5, though $3 goes toward your produce purchase.
+VonThun Farms has two locations in New Jersey, both of which offer apple and pumpkin picking during Spooky Season and are open daily.
 Both farms have corn mazes and other autumnal activities to amplify the seasonal fun.
+On Fall Festival Weekends, guests get access to 20+ activities, including self-pick access, hayrides, pumpkin bowling, rubber duck races, pedal karts, and more.

 8. Wightman Farms